scaldi/scaldi-website/learn.md

 * `NonLazyBinding`
 * `ProviderBinding`

+Binding also provides two properties that are very useful when you consume bindings and need to be considered when you are creating a new one:

+* `isEager` - tell an injector whether this binding must be initialized during the initialization stage injector itself (an example of such binding is the [Non-Lazy Binding](#non-lazy-binding))
+* `isCacheable` - tells potential users whether this binding is allowed to be cached.
+Lazy, non-lazy binding can be cached since they are singletons, provider bindings from the other hand can't be cached.
+Annotation binding can be both, so it will decide this based on scope.
+This property is used in
+  [Play integration](#play-integration), for example, to decide whether controller instance is allowed to be cached.

 ## Inject Bindings

 Scaldi provides nice DSL for the binding injection.
 In order to make it available, you need to either import from `Injectable`: